-- obtained with the grant funding.
-For example, equipment purchased with the grant funding can't be used as collateral for the loan re-payment. - 28.
-Applicants must have a project team that implements the sub-project and are required to fill out the team members' roles and responsibilities form. - 29.
-Requirements for the RCP sub-project team: - The sub-project team must be staffed with no more than 7 people, and the involvement of key members in the implementation of the sub-project should be a minimum of 50% of their working time.
+- 27. Applicants must have a project team that implements the sub-project and are required to fill out the team members' roles and responsibilities form. - 28.
+Requirements for BIRD sub-project team: - The sub-project team must be staffed with no more than 12 people, and the involvement of key members of the sub-project team in the implementation of the sub-project should be a minimum of 50% of their working time.
 If the sub-project team size is exceeded, it requires justification and approval by the IEB.
 Members of the sub-project team may not be included in more than two proposals.
-However, a PI can be only in one sub-project but may hold any other position in another sub-project after it has been awarded. - 2) The key team's mandatory members will include: - 1) A Principal Investigator (PI) is an individual, a citizen of RUZ, who takes leadership for the practical implementation of technology development in a commercialization sub-project, including but not limited to, the recruiting, training, and oversight of research assistants, as well as for the overall administration and reporting.
-A PI must have already shown research independence and evidence of maturity, for example, by having produced several significant publications and/or patents as a principal or corresponding author. - 2) Co-Principal Investigator (Co-PI) is an individual who, in the absence of PI, takes leadership for a sub-project, including but not limited to, the recruiting, training, and oversight of research assistants, as well as for the overall research administration and reporting. - 3) Commercialization Specialist (CS) is an individual who takes leadership for commercial implementation and go-to-market strategy in the sub-project.
-CS must have at least 3 years of business experience and can conduct market research, form a marketing strategy, commercialization roadmap, and business model, and ensure that sales and/or investments are achieved.
+However, a CTO can be only in one sub-project but may hold any other position in another sub-project after it has been awarded. - 2) The team's mandatory members (key staff) will include: - A Chief Technology Officer (CTO) is an individual, a citizen of RUZ, who takes leadership for the practical implementation of technology development in a commercialization subproject, including but not limited to, the recruiting, training, and oversight of research assistants, as well as for the overall administration and reporting.
+A CTO must have already shown research independence and evidence of maturity, for example, by having produced several significant publications and/or patents as a principal or corresponding author. - 2) A deputy CTO (DCTO) is a senior executive responsible for assisting the CTO in managing and implementing technology strategies and in the absence of CTO, takes leadership for a sub-project, including but not limited to, the recruiting, training, and oversight of research assistants, as well as for the overall research administration and reporting. - 3) A Business Development Manager (BDM) is a senior executive responsible for managing and implementing commercial strategies of the sub-project.
+The BDM must have at least 5 years of business experience with practical experience in conducting market research and negotiations with potential clients/partners, forming a marketing strategy, commercialization roadmap, and business model, and ensuring that sales and/or licensing deals are achieved.

 2.3.
-Requirements for RCP Grantee (GR)
+Requirements for BIRD Grantee (GR)